-Next stop is the market square (Marktplatz) where, today like in the past, you will find flower, fruit and fresh vegetable merchants.
+The next stop is the market square – Marktplatz where, today like in the past, you will find flowers, fruit, and fresh vegetable merchants.
 This market is only open on weekdays.

-After St Albans Gate, make your way down to the river and cross it by Färi, an old wooden boat without engine that movies using only the current of water.
-Färis are a symbolic to the city.
-Tickets for the Fari ride are available on board.
+After St Albans Gate, make your way down to the river and cross it by Färi, an old wooden boat without an engine that movies using only the current of water.
+Färis is symbolic of the city.
+Tickets for the Fari ride are available onboard.

 Yes, that’s right!
 In order to do that, you need to have one of those floating and watertight bags that you can buy from anywhere in the city.
-Change into your swim suit inside the (Jean Tingueley) museum’s toilets, walk down to to the river, by the museum’s restaurant and just wade into the Rhine.
+Change into your swimsuit inside the (Jean Tinguely) museum’s toilets, walk down to the river, by the museum’s restaurant, and just wade into the Rhine.

 Relax, let it float… and within minutes you will reach the city center without any effort.